0cjs/sedoc/8bit/msx/address-decoding.md

 using BIOS routines to change page and slot mappings, do cross-slot calls, etc.

+### Address Space Pages

-The MSX address space is divided into four 16 KB "pages."
-PPI (i8255) port A (PA0-PA7) at IO port $A8 determines which device select line from `S̅L̅T̅S̅L̅0` through `S̅L̅T̅S̅L̅3` will be asserted when that page is accessed;
+The MSX address space is divided into four 16 KB "pages".
+Each page has a separate setting (two bits of PPI (i8255) port A (PA0-PA7) usually at IO port $A8) that determines the primary slot that should respond to accesses to locations in this page.
-write 0-3 in the page's corresponding bits to set this.
-(Schematic at [td1 p.30].)

       Page  Addr.range  $A8  Typical use
        3    C000-FFFF   7,6  RAM